Yoga for Adults with Intellectual / Developmental Disabilities

 - Service oriented yoga teachers will walk away with renewed enthusiasm for supporting specialty populations.

-Marieke Van Puymbroeck Roy Distinguished Professor of Health Innovation Research and coordinator of the Recreational Therapy program at Clemson University.
+Marieke Van Puymbroeck is a Distinguished Professor of Health Innovation Research and Coordinator of the Recreational Therapy Program at Clemson University.
 She has served two years as president of the National Academy of Recreational Therapists.
 Dr. Van Puymbroeck serves as the President of the American Therapeutic Recreation Association.
 Marieke’s research focuses on yoga as a therapeutic intervention for individuals with chronic disease and disability, including individuals with chronic stroke, breast cancer survivors, individuals with Parkinson’s Disease, individuals with chronic pain, and older adults with a fear of falling.
 She is currently working on a project to infuse fall prevention into Oconee Memorial Hospital, as well as a NIH-funded study on the use of yoga for individuals with chronic pain and their caregivers.